Jesse Edwards (basketball)

-Early life and high school career
+Early life

-Born in Amsterdam, Edwards started playing basketball at age 12 after first trying out several other sports.
-Two years later, he started playing with the youth section of Apollo Amsterdam.
-After graduating high school in the Netherlands, he went on to play for IMG Academy, a boarding school in Bradenton, Florida.
+Edwards was born in Amsterdam to a Dutch mother and a British father.
+He grew up with two siblings.
+He started playing basketball at age 14 and later joined the youth section of Apollo Amsterdam.
+After graduating Amsterdams Lyceum high school in the Netherlands, he went on to play on the Post Grad team for IMG Academy, a boarding school in Bradenton, Florida.

-Recruiting
+While playing for Apollo Amsterdam, he played together with Warriors' center Quinten Post.

 Edwards received offers by Georgia Tech and Providence, among others.
-On 5 April 2019, he committed to playing college basketball for Syracuse.
+He committed to playing college basketball for Syracuse in April 2019.

 College career

 Edwards averaged 2.4 points and 1.7 rebounds per game as a freshman.
 As a sophomore, he averaged 1.9 points and 2.6 rebounds per game.
 On 5 December 2021, he recorded his first career double-double, after recording 11 points and 12 rebounds against Florida State.
 On 8 February 2022, Edwards broke his left wrist during a game against Boston College, ending his season.
 He averaged 12 points and 6.5 rebounds per game as a junior, shooting 69.5 percent.

-In the 22-23 season Edwards currently has an average of 14.1 points, 10.9 rebounds and 3 blocks per game, while shooting 63.4 percent.
+In the 2022–23 season, Edwards averaged 14.5 points, 10.3 rebounds, and 2.7 blocks per game, shooting 59.2 percent.

+In April 2023, Edwards transferred to West Virginia.
+He averaged 15.0 points on 61.3% shooting from the field, 8.0 rebounds and 1.7 blocks per game.

+Professional career

+Minnesota Timberwolves / Iowa Wolves (2024–2025)

+After going undrafted in the 2024 NBA draft, Edwards signed a two-way contract with the Minnesota Timberwolves on 9 July 2024.
+He was called minutes after the draft ended by the Timberwolves, he told ESPN Netherlands.

+Edwards made his NBA debut on 2 March 2025 against the Phoenix Suns.
+He subbed in for Anthony Edwards for the remaining 1:35 of the fourth quarter.
+Edwards became the third Dutch player to make his NBA debut that season, following Malevy Leons and Quinten Post.
+On 1 August, Edwards was waived by the Timberwolves.

+Melbourne United (2025–present)

+On August 12, 2025, Edwards signed with Melbourne United of the Australian National Basketball League (NBL).

 National team career

 In July 2021, Edwards joined the training camp of the Netherlands senior team for the first time, along with his brother Kai.
 He was selected for the qualification games of the 2023 FIBA Basketball World Cup.
-On July 2, 2022, Edwards made his debut in a 66–67 away loss against Iceland in which he had 6 points, 7 rebounds and 2 blocks in 10 minutes of playing time.
+On 2 July 2022, Edwards debuted in a 66–67 away loss against Iceland in which he had six points, seven rebounds, and two blocks in ten minutes of playing time.

 In August 2022, Edwards rejoined the national team to participate in international competitions which includes World Cup qualifying and the Eurobasket.
 He was on the 12-man roster for EuroBasket 2022.